jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 tanzu package install ingress.tanzu.vmware.com -p ingress.tanzu.vmware.com -v '>0.0.0'
 ```

-After commans run return to the GUI (`Application Spaces > Capabilities > Installed`) to see all capabilities `Ready`.
+After commans run return to the GUI (`Capabilities > Installed`) to see all capabilities `Ready`.
 If the drop down menu does not show your Cluster Group, edit and go to this url with your cluster name as parameter:
 ```
 https://www.platform.tanzu.broadcom.com/kubernetes-operations/cluster-groups
 ```